The Madeleine Gordon

 Transforming the impossible into the possible and thereby providing happiness for once-childless couples is what Madeleine “Mady” Gordon accomplishes with The Madeleine Gordon Gift of Life Foundation.

 Since 1995, the foundation has been a dream come true for many childless couples.
 By helping them counter involuntary childlessness and ease the costly financial burden associated with In Vitro Fertilization treatment, the foundation has brought life and restored happiness to numerous families.
-More than eighty babies have been born to couples who might otherwise have remained childless had it not been for Mady’s gift of life.
+Ninety-three babies have been born to couples who might otherwise have remained childless had it not been for Mady’s gift of life.

-Mady with Gabriella, Alexis and Radi Jr., three of the 85+ children “brought to life” with the help of the Gift of Life Foundation
+Mady with Gabriella and Zyla, two of the 93 children “brought to life” with the help of the Gift of Life Foundation

 Tina Mullhollen with daughter Katie, Gift of Life’s first baby.